ddeng36/script-boot/README.md

 Data Source: Single Master, Mater-Slave, Master-MultiSlaves.
 Master is responsible for write, Slaves are responsible for read.
 Master will sync data to Slaves.
 Connection Pool: When connection to db is created, it will be put into the pool.
 When we need to use db, we can get a connection from the pool and then execute sql query.
 If connection pool don't have enough connection, it will create a new one.
 The whole process decrease the time of connection.

+- @RabbitListener: get the channel and listen to the messages.